 2. Content requirements for an article

 A paper submitted for publication should include:

 - UDC index (determined by the author) in the upper left corner of the front page;

-- the first, last name and patronymic of the author of the article spaced in the upper right corner; academic degree, rank, position, institution (complete form, no abbreviations, in three languages as Ukrainian, Russian and English), compulsory ORCID iD;
+- the first, last name and patronymic of the author of the article spaced in the upper right corner; academic degree, rank, position, institution (complete form, no abbreviations, in three languages as Ukrainian and English), compulsory ORCID iD;

-- a title of the article (in three languages: Ukrainian, Russian and English) in capital letters in a bold type in the middle;
+- a title of the article (in Ukrainian and English) in capital letters in a bold type in the middle;

-- a text of the article: full justification; prohibited automatic hyphenate; page numbering is not carried out; the formulas should only be represented by virtue of the formula internal editor in Microsoft Word for Windows; the volume of the scientific article is allowed from 8 to 10 full pages and more for postgraduates and authors without an academic degree, and from 12 to 20 pages – for authors possessing a scientific degree; the text of the article could be in Ukrainian, Russian, English and in the language of the author;
+- a text of the article: full justification; prohibited automatic hyphenate; page numbering is not carried out; the formulas should only be represented by virtue of the formula internal editor in Microsoft Word for Windows; the volume of the scientific article is allowed from 8 to 10 full pages and more for postgraduates and authors without an academic degree, and from 12 to 20 pages – for authors possessing a scientific degree; the text of the article could be in in Ukrainian and English;

-- abstract of the paper (governed by the requirements of the bibliographic database of Vernadsky National Library of Ukraine) in the volume of 1800-2500 characters, briefly outlining the urgency of the article, the research objective, content, directions for further investigation, in three languages as Ukrainian, Russian and English or in the language of the author;
+- abstract of the paper (governed by the requirements of the bibliographic database of Vernadsky National Library of Ukraine) in the volume of 1800-2500 characters, briefly outlining the urgency of the article, the research objective, content, directions for further investigation, in Ukrainian and English;

 - annotation (summarizing) serves as an independent source of information and should be informative (without descriptive generalizations); original (without being a duplication of the abstract); substantial (reveal the content of the article and research results); compact but not concise (230-250 words in total); it is submitted by a separate file;